bioimagesuiteweb/examples/complete/web/README.md

 This directory contains HTML and CSS files specific to this project and sample logos and images in the `images` directory.
+In particular `index.js` is the entry point for the webpack build.

 In addition the following files are for electron